 Many Carers provide a significant amount of time caring.
 A total of 11,752 Carers provide over 50 hours of care per week.
-This has increased of 8% in Cwm Taf from the 2001 to the 2011 Census.
+This has increased by 8% in Cwm Taf from the 2001 to the 2011 Census.
 This evidences that Cwm Taf Carers are providing more substantial levels of care, which can often impact on the health of the Carer.

-Breakdown of hours of care provided by Carers in Cwm Taf Table 5.1
+Breakdown of hours of care provided by Carers in Cwm Taf